Jeffrey-S-Smith/codefellows-code-201-reading-notes/class-01.md

 ## Getting Started

-1. Compose a short poem describing how HTTP sends data between computers.
+1. Compose a short poem describing how HTTP sends data between computers.&nbsp;
     HTTP is Hypertext Transfer Protocol is an application protocol that defines a language for clients and servers so they can speak to each other.
 This is like the language we use to order our goods.

     When you type a web address into your browser (for an analogy like walking to the shop).